EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

     * Accommodation expenses will be paid in the form of an accommodation allowance (65% of daily allowance) on presentation of the accommodation invoice in your name.

-    * Meal expenses will be paid in the form of a meal allowance (35% of daily allowance) for lunch (17,5%) and for dinner (17,50%), according to the following rules:
+    * Meal expenses will be paid in the form of a meal allowance (35% of daily allowance) for lunch (17,5%) and for dinner (17,50%).

-         - One meal allowance for lunch and one meal allowance for dinner / day (lunch must be purchased between 10am and 3pm. / dinner must be purchased after 6pm.)
-         - Breakfasts are NOT eligible for reimbursement.
-         - If you prefer to buy some food in a supermarket, keep the tickets (the dates and times must be visible), and precise us the dates and meals concerned.

 - **After the travel:**